 Before placing a printed circuit board order, buyers should know the maximum temperature and maximum time their assembly process requires.
 This information will depend on your solder process and your lead-free alloy processing temperature.
-The time is accumulative, so if you wave solder a part for 5 seconds, reflow it for 8 seconds and then rework it for another 5 seconds you will have a total of an 18 second excursion.
-Temperature thresholds typically being referenced are T-260 and T-288 ratings.
+The time is accumulative, so if you wave solder a part for 5 seconds, reflow it for 8 seconds and then rework it for another 5 seconds you will have a total of an 18-second excursion.
+Temperature thresholds typically referenced are T-260 and T-288 ratings.
 These are the times it would take for a sample to delaminate at either 260 or 288 C constant temperature.
 2. What final finish is desired?

 There are several options.
-Often the choice will be dictated by the printed circuit board designer, however when the opportunity arises to choose a finish you must be aware of the issues surrounding each.
+Often the choice will be dictated by the printed circuit board designer, however, when the opportunity arises to choose a finish you must be aware of the issues surrounding each.

 Please check out our finishes for a quick reference - there are several factors that may make one finish better for a particular part number or assembly operation.
-Certainly, experience and expertise of the processing organization will figure into the mix.
+Certainly, the experience and expertise of the processing organization will figure into the mix.

 3. What are the Dielectric and Impedance values of the printed circuit board design?